mg98/arbitrary-data-on-blockchains/README.md

 # An Analysis of Arbitrary Content on the Ethereum Blockchain

-This project originated as a study project at *Humboldt University of Berlin*.
-The goal was to analyze the amount of classification of arbitrary content (such as images or audio) that has been persisted on the Ethereum blockchain.
+This project originated as a study project at *Humboldt-University of Berlin*.
+The goal was to analyze the amount of arbitrary content (such as images or audio) that has been persisted on the Ethereum blockchain.

 ## Requirements